A Unified Review of Deep Learning for Automated Medical Coding: Discussion and Future Directions

 \section{Discussion and Future Directions}

-The advances of deep learning models have significantly improved the predictive performance of medical coding.
+Clinical notes generated by clinicians contain rich information about patients' diagnoses and treatment procedures.
+Healthcare institutions digitized these clinical texts into EHRs and other structural medical and treatment histories of patients for clinical data management, health condition tracking, and automation.
+This paper reviews deep neural network-based methods for automated medical coding under a unified framework.
+The advances in deep learning models have significantly improved predictive performance.

 However, the current trend of leaderboard-oriented research is also concerning.
-It is easy to fall into the pitfall of excessive neural architecture engineering by chasing the scores in the leaderboard of public benchmarks but miss other critical matters.
-When improving the predictive performance, the following issues should also be carefully considered.
+It is easy to fall into the pitfall of excessive neural architecture engineering by chasing the scores on the leaderboard of public benchmarks but missing other critical matters.

-\paragraph{Clinical Relatedness} Modern neural models can effectively learn textual features for given input texts.
-We can usually achieve satisfactory performance with a strong classifier and appropriate training.
-However, whether the encoding model can capture the clinical relatedness for medical coding is still unclear.
-Future work, for example, can be clinical knowledge infusion into the neural encoders.

-\paragraph{Class Imbalance and Hierarchical Decoding} The medical coding tasks suffer from class imbalance with a long tail of rare diagnoses in the class distribution.
-Nevertheless, current research considers less about the class imbalance issue, which should be addressed in future work.
-The code hierarchy as prior human knowledge sheds light on the imbalanced classes.
-However, how to enable global and local learning for the whole hierarchy and local branches in the hierarchy is a challenging future work when developing hierarchical decoding approaches.
+For example, the widely used MIMIC-III dataset may be imperfectly labeled, or under-coded \cite{searle2020experimental}.
+Moreover, it only reflects clinical coding practice in the US more than a decade ago (till 2012) and only contains clinical notes written in English.
+This section summarizes the current research and discusses some critical issues that should be carefully considered when improving predictive performance.